Da Brat: 2000–2003: Return to solo work

-In early 2000, Da Brat released her third full-length album Unrestricted, which produced the moderately successful singles "That's What I'm Looking For" (U.S. number 56) and "What'chu Like" (U.S. number 26), featuring soul singer, Tyrese.
-The album was not well-received compared to Brat's earlier work.
-However, the new album and new millennium did inspire an image makeover for Da Brat.
-Abandoning her "gangsta" persona, she decided to follow the trend in popular music and attempted to add to her sex appeal.
-In 2001, Brat continued her trend of being featured on other artist's remixes, reaching number 1 on the Billboard Hot R&B/Hip Hop Singles chart along with rapper Ludacris on the main remix of Mariah Carey's "Loverboy" and being featured artist on Destiny's Child's "Survivor" remix.
-Da Brat also appeared as Louise in Carey's 2001 movie Glitter.
-In 2003, Brat released her fourth album, titled Limelite, Luv & Niteclubz, including the single In Love wit Chu which peaked at peaked at n°9 on the Billboard rhythmic.
-In the same time, she appeared on the fourth season of VH1's The Surreal Life.
+In early 2000, Da Brat released her third full-length album, Unrestricted, preceded by the single "That's What I'm Looking For" (U.S. no. 56), which was featured on the soundtrack to Big Momma's House (2000).
+She also released "What'chu Like" (U.S. No. 26), featuring R&B singer Tyrese.
+The album was not as well-received as Brat's earlier work.
+However, the record and the new millennium saw an image change for Da Brat, deviating from her "gangsta", tomboy persona, and deciding to follow the "sexy" trend in popular music.
+The new album featured Da Brat reciting more forward, sexually charged lyrics and wearing more revealing, feminine outfits.
+In 2001, Brat continued being featured on other artists' songs, reaching No. 1 on the Billboard Hot R&B/Hip Hop Singles chart (along with Cameo and rappers Ludacris and Shawnna) on the remix of Mariah Carey's "Loverboy".
+The same year, she was featured on Destiny's Child's "Survivor" remix.
+Da Brat also appeared as friend Louise in Carey's 2001 movie Glitter.
+In 2003, Brat released her fourth album, titled Limelite, Luv & Niteclubz, including the single "In Love wit Chu" which peaked at peaked at No. 9 on the Billboard rhythmic chart.
+At the same time, she appeared on the fourth season of VH1's The Surreal Life.